thedevsaddam/govalidator/README.md

 * `uuid_v3` The field under validation must be a valid UUID V3.
 * `uuid_v4` The field under validation must be a valid UUID V4.
 * `uuid_v5` The field under validation must be a valid UUID V5.
+* `in:item1,item2,item3` The field under validation must equal one of the items in the list.
+This accepts ints and strings.
+* `not_in:item1,item2,item3` The field under validation must not equal any of the items in the list.
+This accepts ints and strings.

 ### Add Custom Rules